-(4) Accounting method for retirement benefits

-(i) Method of attributing expected retirement benefits to periods
+- (4) Accounting method for retirement benefits - (i) Method of attributing expected retirement benefits to periods

-In calculation of retirement benefit obligations, the benefit formula basis is applied to attribute expected retirement benefits to periods up to the end of the current consolidated fiscal year under review.
+In calculation of retirement benefit obligations, the benefit formula basis is applied to attribute expected retirement benefits to periods up to the end of the fiscal year under review.

-(ii) Amortization of actuarial gains or losses and past service cost
+(ii) Amortization of actuarial gains or losses and past service cost year, and allocated proportionately from the fiscal year following the respective fiscal year of occurrence.

-Past service cost is amortized on a straight-line basis from the fiscal year in which the cost occurred over a period equal to or less than the average remaining service period of eligible employees (ten years).
+Past service cost is amortized on a straight-line basis from the fiscal year in which the cost occurred over a period equal to or less than the average remaining service period of eligible employees (10 years).

-Actuarial gains and losses are amortized by the straight-line method over a period within the average remaining service years for employees (ten years) at the time of occurrence in each consolidated fiscal year, and allocated proportionately from the consolidated fiscal year following the respective consolidated fiscal year of occurrence.
+Actuarial gains and losses are amortized by the straight-line method over a period within the average remaining service years for employees (10 years) at the time of occurrence in each fiscal